stageor/Project-X/README.md

 # 🎬 Item-Based Movie Recommender System

-Collaborative filtering recommender system built with Python that suggests movies based on user preferences — inspired by how platforms like Netflix and Spotify generate personalised recommendations.
+Collaborative filtering recommender system built with Python that suggests movies based on user preferences which is inspired by how platforms like Netflix and Spotify generate personalised recommendations.

 ---